wmatthew/diamond/README.md

 # diamond
 Scripts to help design a puzzle.
+May contain spoilers.

 This program determines the number of arrangements that fit a set of criteria.
 There are two ways to define these arrangements: